Fresh Herbed Barley Pilaf

 - 1 to 2 teaspoons fresh parsley and/or fresh chives Add to list

 - 2 cups cooked hulled barley (see note) Add to list

-- Optional additions: dried fruit or chopped nuts Add to list
+- Dried fruit or chopped nuts (optional) Add to list

 Heat a saucepan until a few drops of water will “dance” on it.
 Add mushrooms and dry-sauté until they have released most of their juices, about 6 minutes.
-Add oil, onion or shallot, leek and herbs; sauté until tender and beginning to brown.
+Add oil, onions or shallots, leeks and herbs; sauté until tender and beginning to brown.